ronvree/ronvree.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Under development!
+Website under development!
 Mostly placeholder content at the moment.
 Should there be any confusion, I am not, in fact, Albert Einstein!

 [//]: # (Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit]&#40;http://reddit.com&#41;.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.)